MangoCodesStuf/Plantables/README.md

 ## How to use Plantables ( No programming experience required)

 Plantables is made to help our earth, not to be a product.
 Plantables is an open source project and made to help, not earn.
 You will need a micro: bit V2, which is an affordable microcontroller that costs around $25; others might cost up to 60-80$ dollars!, and for extra parts that are not required, such as official plant pots or microbit cases, you can 3D print them; the files are linked above.
 For loading the Plantables code on the microbit, there are 2 main ways to do it.
-One requires a web browser and a USB-C cable, and the other requires downloading a .uf2 file and linking it with a USB-C cable.
-A .uf2 file is the type of file the microbit V2 takes its not a heavy download.
+One requires a web browser and a USB-C cable, and the other requires downloading a .hex file and linking it with a USB-C cable.
+A .hex file is the type of file the microbit V2 takes its not a heavy download.

 - Web Browser -